fhlab/UMIC-seq/README.md

 # UMIC-seq
-UMI-linked consensus sequencing tool.
+**UMI-linked consensus sequencing tool.**\
 Scripts accompanying "Protein engineering based on high fidelity nanopore sequencing using UMI-linked consensus reads" (Zurek PJ, Knyphausen P, Neufeld K, Pushpanath A, Hollfelder F, *in preparation*)

 ## Setup and installation
 This python script is meant to be used as a stand-alone.
 Just download and copy it into your working directory or add it to your environment path.

 ### System requirements
 You'll need Linux or MacOS for some of the dependencies (scikit-bio).
-It also runs perfectly well on the Windows Subsystem for Linux though, so that is an option for Windows users.
+It also runs perfectly well on the Windows Subsystem for Linux though, so that is an option for Windows users.\
 An easy way to organise your python packages is with [conda](https://docs.conda.io/en/latest/miniconda.html).

 ### Python dependencies
-Set up a new environment `conda create -n UMIC-seq python=3` and install the following packages with `conda install {packagename}`:
+Set up a new environment `conda create -n UMIC-seq python=3` and install the following packages with `conda install`*`packagename`*:\
 *Versions numbers are the ones the scripts were tested with, newer versions should work too.*
 - python (version 3.6)
 - biopython (version 1.73)